 When the fish is hooked, we put gloves on and haul it in by hand as there is no rod to fight it.
 The gear is big enough that it breaks only when very big fish strike.

-Trolling like that we are moderatly succesfull.
-It takes a lot of attention and care in choosing the lures, depending on speed, weather, temperature of the water, etc. We target mainly pelagics, like tunas, bonitos, dorados, mackerels, wahoos, baracudas, trevallys, with the odd marlin or sailfish, that we usually lose.
+Trolling like that, we are moderately successful.
+It takes a lot of attention and care in choosing the lures, depending on speed, weather, temperature of the water, etc. We target mainly pelagic, like tunas, bonitos, dorados, mackerels, wahoos, barracudas, trevallys, with the odd marlin or sailfish, that we usually do not manage to bring on board.
 The biggest fish we caught that way was a 40 or 45 Lbs sailfish in the north of Zanzibar.

-The species shot like that are mainly groupers, snappers, coral trouts, jacks, breams, and the odd lobster.
-It is rare but sometime a pelagic will venture close enough to be shot, we landed dorados, baracudas, bonitos and mackerels before.
+The species targeted this way are mainly groupers, snappers, coral trouts, jacks, breams, and the odd lobster.
+It is rare but sometime a pelagic will venture close enough to be shot, we landed dorados, barracudas, bonitos and mackerels before.

-The threat of shark is taken care off by one of the divers, towing the canoe behind him, so we can get the fish out of the water as soon as possible.
-The shark protector also carry a handspear about 6 or 7 feet long with a sharp bit, and poke away sharks who get too curious.
-We never had any severe accidents with sharks, but we did have some close calls, mainly in Chagos where the shark population was very active.
-The real scare was a barracuda encounter in cuba, although barracuda aren’t aggressive, they can get excited when there are struggling fish around and they can make mistakes.
+The threat of shark is taken care off by one of the divers, towing a kayak behind him, so we can get the fish out of the water as soon as possible.
+The shark protector also carry a hand-spear about 6 or 7 feet long with a sharp bit, and poke away sharks who get too curious.
+We never had any severe accidents with sharks, but we did have some close calls now and then in remote areas.
+Fortunately, there are some parts of the world where the shark population is still very active.
+The real scare was a barracuda encounter in Cuba.
+Although barracuda aren’t aggressive, they can get excited when there are struggling fish around and they can make mistakes.

 Not related with being bitten by barracudas but about diving, we have to mention that we don’t have scuba gear onboard.
 It would be great but considering the costs, we won’t be able to afford that for a long time…we’ve got room for storing the gear though, if anybody want to bring its own.
 We don’t have a compressor but it is always possible to fill tanks in dive shops.